 Should I shut down my blog and quit blogging?
 If you’ve spent any period of time blogging, you’ve probably asked yourself this question hundreds of times.
 I know I have.

-It is a LEGIT question, especially if you don’t love what you do OR you don’t feel that you will ever be compensated fairly for the time you put it.
+It is a LEGIT question, especially if you don’t love what you do OR you don’t feel that you will ever be compensated fairly for the time you invest growing your blog.

 Should I Shut Down My Blog and Quit Blogging?